teivah/100-go-mistakes/docs/index.md

 ### Being confused about when to use generics (#9)

+???+ info "TL;DR"

-**TL;DR**: Relying on generics and type parameters can prevent writing boilerplate code to factor out elements or behaviors.
+    Relying on generics and type parameters can prevent writing boilerplate code to factor out elements or behaviors.
 However, do not use type parameters prematurely, but only when you see a concrete need for them.
 Otherwise, they introduce unnecessary abstractions and complexity.

 <!-- TODO Include 9-generics.md file -->